sumaiya-akter-runa/coffee_shop/README.md

 # coffee_shop
-A cross-platform mobile application for a Coffee shop where users can create bookings for coffee  and payment .
+A cross-platform mobile application for a Coffee shop where users can create bookings for coffee  and make payment .

 ## App Screenshots